 Helen has a varied and complex caseload with significant expertise in cases involving cerebral palsy, brain & spinal injury, and cancer.

-Helen is a partner in the firm.
-She has over 18 years’ experience working in the clinical negligence field having joined the team at Hay & Kilner upon qualification.
+Helen is a partner in the firm having joined the team at Hay & Kilner upon qualification in 2006.
 She has a varied and complex caseload with significant expertise in cases involving cerebral palsy, brain & spinal injury, and cancer.

 Helen led a successfully contested trial in the High Court where she acted for a child who had suffered a spinal cord injury as a consequence of a failure to diagnose a malignant spinal tumour.
-Judgment was found in favour of her client securing significant damages.
+Judgment was found in favour of her client securing damages in excess of £1 million.

-Helen has also settled a claim on behalf of a child with cerebral palsy where investigations concluded that their injury was caused by negligence at the time of birth.
-The damages awarded will ensure that the child has appropriate care and access to medical therapies for the rest of their life.
+Settled a claim on behalf of a child with cerebral palsy, where investigations concluded that their injury was caused by negligence at the time of birth.
+The damages awarded were in excess of £5 million, and will ensure that the child has appropriate care and access to medical therapies for the rest of their life.

 Awards, memberships & accolades